-The genus Abies is found throughout the northern hemisphere with more than 40 species.
-The silver or white fir (Abies alba ) is the main resinous species of the mountain range of central and southern Europe.
-About 70% of silver fir trees grow between 600 m and 1,200 m in altitude.
+The genus Abies, found throughout the northern hemisphere, has more than 40 species.
+The silver or white fir (Abies alba ) is the primary resinous species of the central and southern European mountain ranges.
+About 70% of silver fir trees grow in altitudes between 600m and 1,200m.

-The Silver Fir is resistant to wind and cold.
-Furthermore, it is indifferent to the chemical richness of the soil.
-This species also has two other advantages: it is a thermophilic essence that has the ability to germinate with 1% light and it is widely distributed to ensure its renewal.
+The Silver Fir is resistant to wind and cold and indifferent to the chemical richness of its soil.
+This species also has two other advantages: it's a thermophilic species, able to germinate with only 1% light, and can be widespread to ensure its renewal.

-In addition, the Silver Fir is a honey plant that does not produce nectar, but honeydew.
-A substance rich in sugar, with little water.
-Bees use it in addition to pollen to produce honey rich in mineral salts.
-It is essential for bees and therefore for all biodiversity, and is therefore planted by EcoTree.
+In addition, the silver fir is a melliferous plant that doesn't produce nectar, but honeydew: a substance rich in sugar, with little water.
+Bees use it along with pollen to make a honey rich in mineral salts.
+It is essential for bees, thus all biodiversity, hence why EcoTree chooses to plant it.

-Thermophilic essence, the fir is after the yew the most shade tolerant species.
+A thermophilic species, the fir is, after the yew, the most shade-tolerant species.
 A fir seed germinates with barely 1% daylight.
-Subjected to competition from dominant trees, a young Silver fir tree can put its growth on hold for 100 to 200 years while waiting for more favourable conditions.
-Sensitive to early and late frosts, this tree is also sensitive to drought.
+Subject to competition against dominant trees, a young silver fir tree can put its own development on hold for 100 to 200 years while it waits for more favourable conditions.
+It is sensitive to early and late frosts, as well as to drought.

-The silver fir wood is slightly pinkish white and much appreciated for making frames and joinery products.
-The fir's wood is however often shunned in favor of the spruce, considered to be of lower quality.
-However, it has excellent technological qualities and several advantages over spruce.
-Its ease of impregnation, its good durability and its weather resistance make it suitable for use in environments exposed to humidity, such as in hydraulic and underground construction, for glulam, windows. or saunas.
+Silver fir wood is white with a pink tint and popular for making framework and joinery products.
+The fir's wood is often overlooked in favour of spruce wood, as it's considered to be lower quality.
+However, it has excellent technological qualities and several other advantages over spruce.
+Its fecundity, durability, and weather resistance make it suitable for humid environments, such as in underground and hydraulic construction, and making glulam, windows, or saunas.

-The flowers of the fir indicate the elevation of the spirit, the spiritual ideal.
-This evergreen tree is a messenger who encourages us to continue on our way, to endure the problems of existence as its branches support the frozen point of the snow.
-The tree represents the energy of resistance and the light of hope , which it gives to those who know how to capture them.
-It is therefore the ideal gift, good luck gift, to wish courage and strength but above all in order to insist on never giving up halfway regardless of the obstacles.
+The flowers of the fir represent a lifted spirit, the spiritual ideal.
+This evergreen tree is a herald that encourages us to continue down our path, to endure life's problems as its branches endure the weight of snow.
+The tree symbolises the energy of resistance and the light of hope which it gives to those who know how to capture it.
+This makes it the ideal gift, a "good luck" gift, to bid courage and strength and, above all, to insist on never giving up halfway - regardless of the obstacles.